Understanding Power and Energy Utilization in Large Scale Production Physics Simulation Codes: Introduction

-\item Holistic power measurements that include switches, power supply losses and processors that show where all the power goes in running HPC applications. \item The relationship between TDP and measured power usage.
-We show that system TDP often means significantly more power is provisioned, even for LinPACK, compared with what is needed to run the system in production. \item Cross platform energy breakdowns and comparisons and energy/performance tradeoffs. \end{itemize} In addition, we cover some old ground with new large production simulation codes as we look at the effects of code optimization on power and energy.
-Our overall results show that processor TDP is a poor proxy for system power/energy usage.
+\begin{itemize} \item Holistic power measurements that include switches, power supply losses and processors that show where all the power goes in running HPC applications. \item The relationship between TDP and measured power usage.
+We show that system TDP often means significantly more power is provisioned compared to what is needed to run the system in production. \item Cross platform energy breakdowns and comparisons and energy/performance tradeoffs. \end{itemize} In addition, we cover some old ground with new large production simulation codes as we look at the effects of code optimization on power and energy.

+Our overall results show that processor TDP is a poor proxy for practical system power/energy usage.
 Other components may dominate usage, and processor power is often significantly less than the stated peak for many real HPC workloads.

-The rest of this article is organized as follows: We conclude this section with a discussion on using processor TDP as a surrogate for understanding application power usage and with a literature review of related work.
-We continue in Sections~\ref{sec:platforms} and~\ref{sec:codes} with overviews of the different platforms, our strategies for measuring power and the different production simulation codes and test problems.
-In Sections~\ref{sec:analysis} and~\ref{sec:optimization}, we examine relationships between performance and optimizations on GPU-based platforms and establish metrics for energy breakeven points for a cross platform comparison.
-We provide concluding remarks in Section~\ref{sec:conclusions}.
+{ The studies in the article consider the power and energy usage of three production simulation codes across several computing platforms.
+Given the variations in test problems for each code and the methods available for measuring system power consumption, we organize the remainder of this article as follows: We begin by exploring the use of processor TDP as a surrogate for understanding application power usage, and review prior studies on application energy usage.
+Next, we present an overview of the computing platforms in our study and describe our methodology for measuring power consumption on these systems.
+This is followed by a detailed discussion of the production simulation codes and test problems employed in our experiments.
+Finally, we examine the interplay between performance and optimizations on GPU-based platforms and establish metrics for identifying energy breakeven points in a cross platform comparison. }